One of my wishes came true - today it stopped raining and the sun came out!

 Specialist Biomedical Scientist – Medical Biochemistry & Immunology

-Favourite thing to do in science Working out what is wrong with someone and telling the doctors what it is :)
+Favourite thing to do in my job Working out what is wrong with someone and telling the doctors what it is :)

 I’m a Biomedical Scientist which means I do tests on samples from people and animals (blood, urine, poo, saliva, CSF, body parts!) to tell doctors/vets what is wrong with their patient and to help check the treatment is working.